Get Ordained. Get Documented. Officiate with Confidence.

 - Accessible to people of all backgrounds and belief systems

-- Minimal to no cost, making it ideal for those officiating a single event
+- Ideal for those officiating a single event

 Traditional Ordination